animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Benzos are personality-disinhibiting, like alcohol or GHB, all of which have the overlapping mechanism of action of being GABA agonists.

-This could've been prevented if she had another resort, a medically studied and socially appreciated one.
+This could've been prevented if she had another resort.

 The onotology for the branch of medicine I propose is as follows: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.